 The majority of our assets and manufacturing operations are located in Thailand.
 Therefore, political, social, business and economic conditions in Thailand have a significant effect on our business.
-In March 2018, Thailand was assessed as a medium-high political risk by AON Political Risk, a risk management, insurance and consulting firm.
+In March 2019, Thailand was assessed as a medium-high political risk by AON Political Risk, a risk management, insurance and consulting firm.
 Any changes to tax regimes, laws, exchange controls or political action in Thailand may harm our business, financial condition and operating results.

 Thailand has a history of political unrest that includes the involvement of the military as an active participant in the ruling government.
 In recent years, political unrest in the country has sparked political demonstrations and, in some instances, violence.
 In May 2014, the Thai military took over the government in a coup, and it continues to rule the country today.
-It is unknown how long it will take for the current political situation to be resolved and for democracy to be restored, or what effects the current political situation may have on Thailand and the surrounding region.
-After several delays, however, the next general elections in Thailand presently are scheduled in late February 2019.
+In March 2019, Thailand held its first general election since the 2014 coup.
+Although unofficial results were announced shortly following the election, official results are not expected until May 2019.
+The outcome of the election could reignite tensions between supporters of the different political factions in Thailand.

-In October 2016, Thailand's King Bhumibol Adulyadej died at the age of 88, and was recently succeeded by his son King Maha Vajiralongkorn.
+In October 2016, Thailand's King Bhumibol Adulyadej died at the age of 88, and was succeeded by his son King Maha Vajiralongkorn.
 While this was a peaceful succession, any future succession crisis or political instability in the Kingdom of Thailand could prevent shipments from entering or leaving the country, disrupt our ability to manufacture products in Thailand, and force us to transfer our operations to more stable, and potentially more costly, regions.